ConorJones05/CSV_ToGoogleCalendar/README.md

 ## Setup

-1. Place your `credentials.json` file in the project directory.
+1. Copy your `credentials.json` path into a `config.py` as JSONPATH.
 2. Prepare your CSV file (e.g., `classes.csv`) with the following format:

    | Task       | Course | Date       |